Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Nightmare.md

 ## Strategics

 The best word to describe this archetype is ‘nightmarish’.
-Each monster has extremely deadly effects, particularly destruction effects, often involving instantly clearing (especially banishing) the field, and inflicting vast amounts of damage.
+Each monster has extremely deadly effects, particularly mass destruction, often involving instantly clearing (especially banishing) the field, and inflicting vast amounts of damage.

 <br>